apache/mxnet/docs/tutorials/gluon/mnist.md

 ## Summary

 In this tutorial, we have learned how to use MXNet to solve a standard computer vision problem: classifying images of hand written digits.
-You have seen how to quickly and easily build, train and evaluate models such as MLP and CNN with MXNet Foo package.
+You have seen how to quickly and easily build, train and evaluate models such as MLP and CNN with MXNet Gluon package.